This

 to Carantic instrumental and vocal music beyond

 bhajans.
-His life story of a lantern bearer
+His life story as a lantern bearer

 at the Pudukottai palace who rose to become